 A motorist may not take the necessary precautions when making a left-hand turn, putting others on the road and particularly motorcyclists in danger of an accident.
-At Holliday Karatinos Law Firm, PLLC, our motorcycle accident lawyers in North Tampa have years of experience representing crash victims.
+At Holliday Karatinos Law Firm, PLLC, our motorcycle accident attorneys in North Tampa have years of experience representing crash victims.
 We can discuss your left turn accident case and the possible legal options you may have if a driver’s failure to safely make a left-hand turn caused your injuries.

-Left Turns Cause Danger to Motorcyclists
+Left Turns Cause Danger to Motorcyclists in Florida